View Training Dates for Your City

 Why Do You Need to Complete an Asbestos Awareness Course?

 If you completed training prior to January 2008, your previous asbestos training is not accepted.
 For training completed between January 2008 and June 2014, the course must have been offered through an accredited registered training organisation and be something like CPCCDE3014A Remove non-friable asbestos which is a higher level course to the awareness one.
-If the training course did not meet these requirements, the 10675NAT will be required.
+If the training course did not meet these requirements, training in 11084NAT Course in Asbestos Awareness (previously 10675NAT) will be required.

 The purpose of the training course is to reduce the health and safety risks associated with asbestos exposure.
 The Minister’s declaration of occupations is a long list of occupations where workers may reasonably be exposed to asbestos.
 Any worker with an occupation listed in the Minister’s declaration of occupations needs to complete the necessary training.
 Along with builders and plumbers, bricklayers, stonemasons, architects, AC mechanics, civil engineers, scaffolders, and roof tilers need to complete the asbestos awareness training.

-The average price of the 10675NAT training course can vary, depending on the company providing the course and the region.
-In Canberra, Sydney and Melbourne, the typical price for this course is $265.
+The average price of the 11084NAT Course in Asbestos Awareness training course (previously 10675NAT) can vary, depending on the company providing the course and the region.
+In Canberra, Sydney and Melbourne, the typical price for this course is $227.
 In Brisbane, you may pay between $220 and $250.
-The course is not that popular outside of Canberra because it is not mandatory.
+The course is not as popular outside of Canberra because it is not mandatory although many workers residing outside Canberra will obviously need the training if doing construction work in Canberra.

 These are just the typical prices.
 However, many companies offer discounts for group training.
-If you have six or more workers that require the 10675NAT training course, you may qualify for a group discount.
+If you have six or more workers that require the 11084NAT Course in Asbestos Awareness training course (previously 10675NAT), you may qualify for a group discount.

 The ACT Building and Construction Industry Training Fund may allow some individuals to receive a partial refund.
 Individuals must apply to receive this refund, which is typically delivered after the completion of the course.

-What Will You Learn by Completing the 10675NAT?
+What Will You Learn by Completing the 11084NAT Course in Asbestos Awareness (previously 10675NAT)?

-The primary purpose of the 10675NAT is for workers to learn how to identify asbestos.
+The primary purpose of the 11084NAT Course in Asbestos Awareness (previously 10675NAT) is for workers to learn how to identify asbestos.
 The course does not deal with the removal or encapsulation of the asbestos.

 By the end of the course, participants should understand the hazards and potential health risks associated with asbestos.
 The main risk of asbestos exposure is lung damage, which is also called asbestosis.
 Asbestos exposure also increases the risk of lung cancer and is classified as a human carcinogen.
-The 10675NAT also covers the identification of asbestos.
+11084NAT Course in Asbestos Awareness training (previously 10675NAT) also covers the identification of asbestos.
 Participants also learn where asbestos is most likely to be found and the materials that commonly contain asbestos.

 In Australia, asbestos was not banned until December 2003.
 However, asbestos has not been used in building materials for domestic properties since the 1980s.
 While asbestos is no longer used, it is still often found in domestic and commercial properties that were built prior to the ban.
 Asbestos was an inexpensive material that was used in a wide variety of construction materials.
 Older homes and buildings may contain asbestos in the insulation, tiles, wallboards, gutters, downspouts, flashing, plaster, cement, and vinyl flooring.